realguyman/totally_lit/README.md

 ## License

-Copyright (C) 2022 Dale E. Wingard Jr.
+Copyright (C) 2022 Dale E. Wingard, Jr.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by